alberdev/GridTimerView/README.md

 ## Usage

+It is important to know that this pod is composed of rows.
+Each row has a set of events with start time and end time of type date.
+You must create a custom view to show in each row.

 Once you've installed this pod, you can follow next steps.
 It's really simple:

 ### UIView in your xib / storyboard